 If the waves are big and heavy and you don’t have the skill to tackle them, it’s probably time to get out and find a calmer surf spot.

-If you keep facing off against waves that are beyond your skill level, you’re only going to risk damaging your board, body and quite possibly someone else’s body.
+If you keep facing off against waves that are beyond your skill level, you’re only going to risk damaging your surfboard, body and quite possibly someone else’s body.

 What do you do when a wave is too big?